krasserm/krasserm.github.io/stories.md

 I also applied machine learning in several other projects.
 For example, for an international pharmaceutical company I implemented and optimized hierarchical clustering algorithms that were then used in production in their drug discovery pipeline.
-In more recent projects streaming data analytics and machine learning played a significant role for predicting distributed application behavior using predictive models that were trained with data from an applications's event history.
+In more recent projects streaming data analytics and machine learning played a significant role for predicting distributed application behavior using predictive models that were trained with data from an application's event history.

 In September 2017, I decided to take a sabbatical year to go deeper into machine learning theory and application.
 I'm especially interested in machine learning from a probabilistic perspective, deep learning and reinforcement learning.